SALONI-MELKUNDE/EHR_DatabaseProject/README.md

 Inside **Mongodb_project.zip**, you will find:
-- MongoDB scripts (CRUD operations, indexing, aggregation, etc.) related to the same EHR context.
+- MongoDB scripts (CRUD operations, and aggregation) related to the same EHR context.

 ---